New-MT-BFT-Homepage-Header-Image

 EXPLORE ADVENTUROUSLY

-Under a famously big sky, Montana’s prairies, mountains, streams and glacial lakes provide an awesome launching point for adventurous fun.
+Under a famously big sky, Montana provides an awesome launching point for adventurous fun.

 Going beyond

-With one of the most spectacular wilderness areas in our backyard, we take short hikes, spend a night camping, ride horses and do an introductory rock climb in true Montana style.
-There will also be constant opportunities to learn about Plains Indians culture.
-We learn crafts from local artisans, explore the town of Browning, and spend time with tribal members who are native speakers, historians and healers.
+With one of the most spectacular wilderness areas in our backyard, we hike scenic trails, swim in fresh waters, camp under the stars, and try an introductory rock climb in true Montana style.
+There are also frequent opportunities to immerse in Plains Indians culture: learn traditional crafts, spend time with tribal members who are historians and healers, set up teepees for sacred ceremonies, and experience dancers in regalia, drum circles, and the resilience of tradition.

 Activities & excursions

-• Take Short Hikes & Cool Off In Mountain Streams
+• Take Scenic Hikes & Swim in Mountain Streams

-• Tour historic sites & Museum of the Plains Indian
+• Visit Historic Sites & Museum of the Plains Indian

 I loved getting out of my city lifestyle and living a simpler life that was more carefree.